The secret to career change is to put active research before you go into job search mode....read more

 Carers UK has identified 4.5 million new unpaid carers as a result of the coronavirus pandemic and is calling for additional support to help them.

-Millions of people have become unpaid carers during the coronavirus pandemic, according to Carers UK.
+There are 4.5 million new unpaid carers due to the coronavirus pandemic, according to Carers UK.

 In response to the Association of Directors of Adult Social Services 2020 budget survey report published this week, Helen Walker, Chief Executive of Carers UK, expressed concern about a potential “gaping hole in social care finances”.